Nurofen: Nurofen Plus

 Nurofen Plus is a pain relief medication based on codeine and ibuprofen.
 It contains 12.8 mg of codeine phosphate (a mild opioid analgesic) and 200 mg of ibuprofen, which is an NSAID.
 Nurofen Plus is the only product in the Nurofen range that contains codeine.

 The original Nurofen Plus tablet was manufactured in two equal parts, joined, and then coated.
-One part would contain the 12.8 mg of codeine phosphate, and the other part contained 200 mg of ibuprofen.
-The tablets could be forcefully split into their two constituent active ingredients; for recreational use of codeine.
+One part contained 12.8 mg of codeine phosphate, and the other part contained 200 mg of ibuprofen.
+The tablets could be forcefully split into their two constituent active ingredients, thus isolating the codeine for recreational use.
 Such drugs have a potential for misuse because they are available freely to the public.

 2011 product recall

 On 25 August 2011, it was reported that several packs of Nurofen Plus were found to contain Seroquel XR — an anti-psychotic drug used to treat schizophrenia — in Boots stores across London.
 The next day, a safety alert was issued by the Medicines and Healthcare products Regulatory Agency (MHRA).
 Pharmacists were told to check each package of Nurofen Plus to look for anti-psychotic drugs.
 Three batches of Nurofen Plus were affected by the alert.
 Reckitt Benckiser, manufacturer of Nurofen Plus, said that it did not know where the drugs had been switched.
 The product was re-released in October in cellophane-sealed packs.